Rights and responsibilities

 - treat other students and staff with honesty, respect and courtesy in a safe manner, free from all forms of harassment and discrimination.

-- Contact AccessAbility Services as early as possible after enrolment so that arrangements can be made to have your support in place.
+- Contact AccessAbility Services as early as possible after application so that arrangements can be made to have your support in place.

-- Provide current documentation from a relevant treating health professional to access reasonable adjustments via AccessAbility Services.
+- Provide current documentation from a relevant treating health professional to support reasonable adjustments via AccessAbility Services.

-- Provide your Education Access Plan (EAP) to conveners/lecturers/tutors to support your reasonable adjustments.
+- Provide consent for your Education Access Plan (EAP) to be provided to conveners/lecturers/tutors to support your reasonable adjustments.

 - Initiate and maintain contact with AccessAbility Services regarding any change in your condition or required reasonable adjustments in a timely manner.

-- Ensure your Swinburne student email account remains able to receive incoming mail and check it regularly so that you can promptly respond to any requests for action or information.
+- Check your Swinburne student email account regularly for incoming mail so that you can promptly respond to any requests for action or information.

 Please direct feedback to accessability@swinburne.edu.au.

-If any problems or conflict occur between you and the Education Access Worker you should first talk with the Education Access Worker about it.
-If this is not possible, or problems continue, please contact the AccessAbility Adviser for a confidential discussion or complete a Complaint Form.
+If any problems or conflict occur regarding your EAP and reasonable adjustments, you should first speak with the relevant person.
+If this is not possible, or problems continue, please contact your AccessAbility Adviser for a confidential discussion.

-If you have any concerns or questions about these guidelines, it is important to discuss this with an AccessAbility adviser.
-You can contact an AccessAbility adviser by emailing accessability@swinburne.edu.au.
+If you have any concerns or questions about these guidelines, it is important to discuss this with an AccessAbility adviser at accessability@swinburne.edu.au.

 If you’re eligible to access services from AccessAbility, you will then need to sign the service guidelines and agreement document.